 - 1. The Low Glucose Alarm is off by default.
-Tap the slider to turn the alarm on. - If the alarm is on, you will be notified when your glucose falls below the alarm level, which is initially set to 3.9 mmol/L. Tap to change this value between 3.3 mmol/L and 5.6 mmol/L. Tap SAVE. - 3.
+Tap the slider to turn the alarm on. - 2.
+If the alarm is on, you will be notified when your glucose falls below the alarm level, which is initially set to 3.9 mmol/L. Tap to change this value between 3.3 mmol/L and 5.6 mmol/L. Tap SAVE. - 3.
 Choose the sound for this alarm.
 Volume and vibration will match your phone settings.
 Tap SAVE. - 4.
-To override your phone's sound and vibration settings, select whether to turn on Override Do Not Disturb for this alarm.
-Turn ON if you want the alarm to always play a sound and appear on the lock screen, even if your phone's Media volume is muted.
+To override your phone's sound and vibration settings: - iPhone: Select whether to turn on Override Do Not Disturb for this alarm.
+Turn ON if you want the alarm to always play a sound and appear on the lock screen even if your phone is muted or Do Not Disturb is enabled on your phone.